andikanadi99/andikanadi99.github.io/README.md

 A: Press the trash icon next to the habit to remove it; this deletes all associated records permanently.

 **Q: How do I export or backup my data?**
-A: Ascend automatically syncs with iCloud/Firebase.
+A: Ascento automatically syncs with iCloud/Firebase.
 Your data is backed up and restores on any signed-in device.

 **Q: How can I adjust reminder times?**
 A: Go to **Settings → Reminders** to customize notification schedules.